dvolk/ada2025/README.md

 flask db upgrade
 ```

-## Enabling docker and libvirt machines (relevant for both standard and docker web app deployment methods)
+## Enabling docker and libvirt machines
+**This section is relevant for both standard AND docker web app deployment methods.**

 ### Prerequisites